Salary: £42,262 – £47,460 (including local weighting & market supplement)

 At Slough Children First we offer exceptional support, flexible working and a chance to do things differently.
 We are proud to have created a place where social work can flourish.
 Our young people are looking for social workers who are down-to-earth, honest, approachable and who can be themselves.
 If this sounds like you, we would love to hear from you.

-As a social worker within our Referral and Assessment Service, what we call the front door, you will be responsible for undertaking social work on allocated cases and producing outcome-based plans that reflect the needs of and risks to children and their families.
+As a social worker within our Assessment & Intervention Service, what we call the front door, you will be responsible for undertaking social work on allocated cases and producing outcome-based plans that reflect the needs of and risks to children and their families.
 You will develop effective relationships with children, young people and their families to improve the impact of work and determine the level of service available.